posthtml/posthtml-expressions/README.md

 const { readFileSync } = require('fs')

 const posthtml = require('posthtml')
-const expressionsressions = require('posthtml-expressionsressions')
+const expressions = require('posthtml-expressions')

-posthtml(expressionsressions({ locals: { foo: 'bar' } }))
+posthtml(expressions({ locals: { foo: 'bar' } }))
   .process(readFileSync('index.html', 'utf8'))
   .then((result) => console.log(result.html))
 ```

-This plugin provides a syntax for including local variables and expressionsressions in your templates, and also extends custom tags to act as helpers for conditionals and looping.
+This plugin provides a syntax for including local variables and expressions in your templates, and also extends custom tags to act as helpers for conditionals and looping.

 You have full control over the delimiters used for injecting locals, as well as the tag names for the conditional and loop helpers, if you need them.
 All options that can be passed to the `expressions` plugin are shown below: